 In the report with partner countries, all FTA partners under EFTA’s existing 29 FTAs (excl.
 Indonesia, as the relevant FTA entered into force only recently) are covered on the import side.
 For exports, the report with FTA partners relies on data provided by the importing FTA partners who have agreed to collaborate providing the data required for this analysis.
 To date, the analysis on the export side covers Albania, Bosnia and Herzegovina, Canada, Chile, Colombia, Costa Rica (2018-2020), Ecuador (2021), Georgia (2021), Hong Kong China, Mexico (2018-2020), Montenegro (2018-2020), Panama (2021), Peru (2019-2021), the Philippines, the Republic of Korea, Serbia, Singapore, and Türkiye.
 The output with partner countries is provided at the aggregated EFTA level.

 The EFTA FTA Monitor only covers trade in goods.
 Other areas of trade such as services and investment are not covered by the FTA Monitor.

-Additional information on the analysis is available in the Monitor.
-The analysis may be developed at a more detailed and product-specific level for selected FTAs in future research.
-EFTA also reserves the right to make adjustments and corrections to the existing output, if need be.
+Additional information on the analysis is available in each Monitor.
+EFTA reserves the right to make adjustments and corrections to the existing output.

-Click on the ribbon below to check our dedicated Questions and Answers.
+Click on the ribbon below for Questions and Answers.

 1. What are the benefits from free trade agreements?